ekamperi/ekamperi.github.io/_posts/2022-09-25-pytorch-custom-training-loops.md

 {:toc}

 ## Introduction
 [In a previous post](https://ekamperi.github.io/mathematics/2020/12/20/tensorflow-custom-training-loops.html), we saw a couple of examples on how to construct a custom training loop, define a custom loss function, have Tensorflow automatically compute the gradients of the loss function with respect to the trainable parameters, and then update the model.
-In this post, we will do the same, but this time we are going to use PyTorch.
-It's been a while that I wanted to switch from Tensorflow to Pytorch, and what a better way than start from the basics?
+We will do the same in this post, but we will use PyTorch this time.
+It's been a while since I wanted to switch from Tensorflow to Pytorch, and what better way than start from the basics?

-## Fit linear regression model to data by minimizing MSE
+## Fit quadratic regression model to data by minimizing MSE
 ### Generate training data
-We are going to generate some data coming from a quadratic model, i.e., $$y = a x^2 + b x + c$$, and we are also going to add some noise, to make the setup look a bit more realistic, as in real world.
+First, we will generate some data coming from a quadratic model, i.e., $$y = a x^2 + b x + c$$, and we will add some noise to make the setup look a bit more realistic, as in the real world.

 {% highlight python %}
 {% raw %}